jiajunlee19/jenkins-template/README.md

 3. Recommended options:
     - Do not allow concurrent builds and abort previous builds if new triggers came in
     - Preserve stashes from most recent completed build

+4. Once the pipeline setup completed, configure webhooks to enable auto-triggering based on dedicated events.

 <br>